prabhakarlab/MO2GP/README.md

 # MO2GP Project
-**Morphology O(2)-invariant General-purpose Projection** (MO2GP) is a highly discriminative, efficient and interpretable algorithm guaranteeing rotation- and reflection-invariant shape representation.
-It uses Fourier descriptors of complex-plane representations of contour position and regularity, with feature selection and dimensionality reduction for noise reduction and scalability<br>.
+Morphology O(2)-invariant General-purpose Projection (MO2GP) is a shape embedding that is invariant to rotation, reflection, scale, and translation.
+This pipeline uses initial shape contours, applies a Fourier transform to compute magnitude features, and performs dimensionality reduction to obtain the most informative representations.
+It is suitable for large-scale morphological datasets.
+The pipeline is implemented in a Python environment and run using Jupyter Notebook.<br>

 ## 📥 How to Install